 Stocks that aren't listed on an exchange are sold Over the Counter (OTC).
 OTC stocks are generally in smaller, riskier companies.
 Usually, an OTC stock is stock in a company that doesn't meet the requirements of an exchange.

-For lots more information on stock, the stock market and related topics, see the links on the next page.
+For lots more information on stock, the stock market and related topics, see the links below.

 - How Banks Work

 - How do stock options work?

 - Why does the stock market use fractions?